2026 Tax Year · Canadian Realtors

 The RRSP contribution deadline is March 2, 2026 (the first 60 days of 2026).
 Contributions made on or before that date can be deducted against your 2025 taxable income.
 Your 2025 RRSP deduction limit is on your 2024 Notice of Assessment.

-If your gross commission income exceeded $30,000 over four consecutive calendar quarters, you must register for GST/HST.
+Once gross commission income exceeds $30,000 over four consecutive calendar quarters, CRA requires the agent to register for GST/HST.
 Most small suppliers file annually with returns due three months after fiscal year-end — so for a December 31 year-end, the return is due April 30.
-Instalment payments are required if you owed more than $3,000 in the prior year, due quarterly on the last day of each quarter following year-end.
+Instalment payments apply when net tax owing exceeded $3,000 in the prior year, due quarterly on the last day of each quarter following year-end.

 What happens if I miss a quarterly instalment deadline?+